ichealthhack/c-force/README.md

 # c-force
-Team folder for c-force project
+Team folder for C-force Project conducted as part of Imperial College Health Hackathon, March 2017.